creationix/howtonode.org/articles/promises.markdown

 ## When

 The `when` function is a helper to attach listeners to an object that you are not sure is a promise.
 This is useful because it is often helpful for methods to be able to return a promise or a direct value.
-If a direct value is returned, it will not have a `then` method.
-Also, if the promise does not implement `then` properly, the `when` function makes sure that it behaves properly (making sure your callbacks get called in separate events and never more than once).
+If a direct value is returned,it will not have a `then` method.
+Also, if the promise does not implement `then` properly, the `when` function makes sure that it behaves properly by ensuring your callbacks are called in separate events and never more than once.

     when(maybePromise, function() {
       // callback, executed on successful promise resolution or if maybePromise is not a promise but a value